arcadebridge/arcadebridge.github.io/projects/proj-4.md

 <br/>

-These are some of the hyper-casual games that I made in previous years.
-I have programmed all of them, involved in their art style with my artist friends and designed them.
+These are some of the games that I made in previous years.
+I have programmed all of them, involved in their art style with my artist friends, and designed them.